sio2project/oioioi/oioioi/teachers/README.rst

-This module adds an option to create and administrate a new contest by teachers.
+Adds an option to create and administer a new contest by teachers.